Skrillmau5er/dPoll/README.md

 ### Use Cases:

-- **Community Governance**: Make collective decisions for decentralized projects or communities.
+- **Community Governance**: Make collective decisions together, even when you are spread across the globe.
 - **Surveys & Feedback**: Gather opinions on various topics in a transparent and trustworthy way.
 - **Decision-Making**: Use polls to help choose between different options or ideas.
 - **Social Engagement**: Encourage participation and discussion within your community.